kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 Needing new Helm charts to ship policies owned by the Kubewarden team.

-A pull request bot needs to be created to make the submissions to https://github.com/rancher/charts, and we will need external approvals for merging.

 ## For 3rd party policies

 Using the provided Artifact Hub API, given that it doesn't have pagination and